What Is The Best Skin And Coat Supplement For Dogs?

 1. Fish oil

-According to VCA Animal Hospitals, Omega-3 fats in fish oil help to reduce inflammation in dogs.
+According to VCA Animal Hospitals, Omega-3 fats in fish oil can help to reduce inflammation in dogs.
 Fish oil is safe for consumption as it can complement medicinal treatments for itching.

 These fats can also be used to treat skin disorders such as seborrhea or seborrheic dermatitis.
 However, too much fish oil can also have adverse effects.